Heinz Lindner

-Heinz Lindner ([haɪnts ˈlɪndnɐ]; born 17 July 1990) is an Austrian professional footballer who plays as a goalkeeper for Swiss Super League club Sion and the Austria national team.
+Heinz Lindner ([haɪnts ˈlɪndnɐ]; born 17 July 1990) is an Austrian professional footballer who plays as a goalkeeper for Swiss Super League club Young Boys and the Austria national team.

 Club career

 Lindner started his career with the reserve team for Austria Wien where he made 32 appearances.
 He then went on to make 187 first team appearances.
 In January 2015, Lindner was about to transfer to La Liga club Córdoba, but the move fell through.
 Lindner instead agreed a transfer with German club Eintracht Frankfurt.
 He played in Frankfurt for two seasons.
 For two seasons he played in the Swiss Super League for Grasshopper Club, but following their relegation he moved on to Wehen Wiesbaden.

-On 8 September 2020, FC Basel announced that they had signed Lindner on a three year contract.
+On 8 September 2020, FC Basel announced that they had signed Lindner on a three-year contract.
 Lindner joined Basel's first team for their 2020–21 season under head coach Ciriaco Sforza.
 Originally signed as backup goalkeeper, Lindner played his domestic league debut for the club in the home game in the Stadion Wankdorf on 21 November as Basel were defeated 1–2 by Young Boys.
 Lindner then established himself as first choice goalkeeper.
 He stayed with the club for two seasons and then moved on.
 During his period with the club Lindner played a total of 90 games for Basel.
 67 of these games were in the Swiss Super League, 14 in the UEFA Europa Conference League and 9 were friendly games.

-On 26 June 2022, Lindner signed with Sion.
+Lindner signed with Sion on 26 June 2022. and on 16 May 2023, he announced his testicular cancer diagnosis.
+He returned to training a month later, however he did not return to the FC Sion squad, as the club did not request a license for him.

+On 16 January 2024, he joined Belgian Pro League club Saint-Gilloise for a half-season long loan.